-Because fire safety is such an important issue there are numerous safety classifications and international standards for which there are many different tests used to measure the self-extinguishing properties of conveyor belts.
+As fire safety is such an important issue, there are numerous safety classifications and international standards, for which there are many different tests used to measure the self-extinguishing properties of conveyor belts.
 Test methods and performance standards vary enormously depending on whether a belt is for use above or below ground.
-For the purposes of this paper I will focus purely on the requirements for belts being used above ground.
+This article considers purely the requirements for belts being used above ground.
 The reader is recommended to seek more detailed guidance if at all unsure of what level of fire resistance they need.